Wi-SUN SDK Version 2.12.0 - Release Notes (Jun 23, 2026)#

 For information about Secure Vault Integration, see Secure Vault.

-To review Security and Software Advisory notifications and manage your notification preferences:
+To review Security and Software Advisory notifications and manage your notification preferences, complete the following steps:

-Click your profile icon in the upper-right corner of the page.
+Click on your profile icon in the upper-right corner of the page.

 Select Notifications from the dropdown menu.